 In achieving government's strategic ICT outcomes, two key ministries are mandated for the task.
 The Ministry of Communication, Information and Technology (MCIT) is the leading government agency.
 MCIT has plotted its pathway to pursue government's strategic ICT outcomes through the National Information Communication Technology Policy (NICTP) and its Corporate Plan.
-The Ministry of Communication, Information and Technology (MCIT) is the leading government agency for the implementation of the NICTP 2012-2017 and the Communications Sector Plan (CSP) 2017/18-2021/22.
+The Ministry of Communication, Information and Technology (MCIT) is the leading government agency (MCIT) is the leading government agency for the implementation of the NICTP 2012-2017 and the Communications Sector Plan (CSP) 2017/18-2021/22.
 The MCIT Corporate Plan 2015-2018 outlines its strategies to achieve the outcomes set by the government.